 Squash Shorts or Skorts

-While the men squash players wear shorts, the women squash players can go with shorts or skirts.
+While the men squash players wear shorts, the women squash players can go with shorts or skirts as their squash gear of choice.
 Recently, skorts have become very popular among female athletes who play racket sports, including squash of course.

 It is highly recommended not to wear long pants while playing squash.
 They simply are not very comfortable.
 You will hardly see any players playing with long pants unless they purposely wear them during the warm up before matches, only to remove them when the squash match begins